openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 ## How Autotune works

-There are two key pieces: oref0-autotune-prep and oref0-autotune-core
+There are two key pieces: oref0-autotune-prep and oref0-autotune-core.
+(For more autotune code, you can see [oref0-autotune-(multiple files) listed in oref0/bin here](https://github.com/openaps/oref0/tree/dev/bin) - and there are also some autotune files in [oref0/lib](https://github.com/openaps/oref0/tree/dev/lib).

 **1. oref0-autotune-prep:**